josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ## 5. Less is more

+Words I've often needed to hear: _not everything needs a transition_.

+It's easy to get carried away and make every single thing on the page animate in.
+(I've certainly been guilty of that.)
+But unless this is your personal website and you just feel like going a little crazy, too much movement can easily do more harm than good.

 It's easy to go overboard as you're laser-focused on making an animation as impressive as possible.
 However, when it comes to transitioning things with CSS, understated is usually better than overstated.

 <CalloutPlusQuote>

-The bigger the difference between the starting and ending states of a transition or animation, the more the change risks seeming overdone.
+The more an element changes during an animation, the more the transition risks seeming overdone.

 </CalloutPlusQuote>

 If you're animating `opacity` from 0 to 1, maybe try a smaller range, like 0.4 to 1 instead.
 If your element grows larger on hover, a slight increase in size might seem more controlled, where a huge jump could feel clunky.

 Does an element slide into place?
 I find that in most cases, movement like that should be in the range of about 5–40 pixels.
-Any less, and the movement may be too subtle to even notice; much more, and it may go from a deft slide to a clumsy crash.
+Any less, and the movement may be too subtle to even notice; much more, and a deft slide may become a clumsy crash.

 Doing too much can be worse than doing nothing at all.
 So find the point where the transition is just enough to be effective, and if you go further, do so cautiously.

-Also: not everything needs a transition.
-It's easy to get carried away and make every single thing on the page animate in.
-(I've certainly been guilty of that.)
-But here again, unless this is your personal website and you just feel like going a little crazy: less is more.

 ## 6. Play with delay